-Botox is famous for smoothing out wrinkles on the face.
-Botox for migraine headaches was officially approved by the FDA in the United States back in October 2010 to treat chronic migraines in adults.
+Botox has been used for decades for wrinkle reduction.
+But Botox for migraine headaches was only officially approved by the FDA in the United States in October 2010 to treat chronic migraines in adults.

 And in October 2013, it was added to the PBS (pharmaceutical benefits scheme) in Australia.

-The doctors definition of success was a “50% reduction in the frequency, duration, and intensity of headaches”.
+Successful treatment here is defined as a 50% reduction in the frequency, duration, and intensity of headaches.

-The qualification for chronic migraine is to experience episodes for more than 15 days of the month.
+The qualification for getting access to this chronic migraine treatment is to experience episodes for more than 15 days of the month for longer than 3 months.

-ABC Channel 7 News interviewed Plastic Surgeon Dr. Binder who has tested over 100 patients now and says “dose for dose ratio it’s safer than Aspirin” in this video below.
+ABC Channel 7 News interviewed Beverly Hills Plastic Surgeon Dr. Binder who developed this medical breakthrough and has tested hundreds if not thousands of patients by now.
+In this video he says "dose for dose ratio it’s safer than Aspirin."

-There are now numerous studies that find Botox treatment successful in treating the more chronic migraine condition.
-And now there are Botox injections that are considered minor migraine surgery ... ouch but with a quick recovery says Dr. John Moore of Heartland Surgical Specialty Hospital in Kansas City.
+There are now numerous studies that find Botox treatment successful in treating the more severe chronic migraine condition.
+Botox injections are considered minor migraine surgery... but with a quick recovery says Dr. John Moore of Heartland Surgical Specialty Hospital in Kansas City.

 1. The doctor will determine where to administer the injections by examining your pain sites and associated muscles in your eyes, head, neck and face.